 Let's say that the owner of Oil Change Co. needs to earn a profit of $1,200 per week rather than merely breaking even.
 You can consider the owner's required profit of $1,200 per week as another fixed expense.
-In other words the fixed expenses will now be $3,600 per week (the $2,400 listed earlier plus the required $1,200 for the owner).
-The new point needed to earn $1,200 per week is shown by the following break-even formula:
+In other words, the fixed expenses will now be $3,600 per week (the $2,400 listed earlier plus the required $1,200 for the owner).
+The new volume required to earn $1,200 per week is shown by the following break-even formula:

 Always check your calculations:

 The above schedule confirms that servicing 240 cars during a week will result in the required $1,200 profit for the week.

 One can determine the break-even point in sales dollars (instead of units) by dividing the company's total fixed expenses by the contribution margin ratio.